sivanagendrageesala/mysql-lab-linux/README.md

-# MySQL Lab on Linux – Practical Guide
+# 🐬 MySQL Backup & Restore on Linux

-This lab demonstrates essential MySQL database operations on a Linux system.
-It covers installation validation, database and table creation, data insertion, SQL queries, and backup/restore tasks.
-Ideal for beginners and system administrators.
+> A practical project that teaches how to create, back up, drop, and restore MySQL databases on Linux.
+Includes hands-on experience with Git, systemctl, and SQL commands.

 ---